Prakul-Agrawal/Clash-of-Clans/README.md

 - o : spawn at point 2
 - p : spawn at point 3

+### Stealth Archer :

+- t : spawn at point 1
+- y : spawn at point 2
+- u : spawn at point 3

+### Healer :

+- m : spawn at point 1
+- , : spawn at point 2
+- . : spawn at point 3

 ### Balloon :

 - j : spawn at point 1